Conductivity (TDS) Meter

-What is a TDS conductivity meter?
+What is a TDS conductivity meter or TDS probes?

 A TDS conductivity meter is an instrument designed to quantify the total concentration of dissolved solids in water.
 These solids include salts, minerals and ionised metals that affect the electrical conductivity of the liquid.